Kehrlann/carvel-demo/slides/slides.md

 1. Modify an existing app
 1. Make it prod-ready and publish it
 1. GitOps and Package Management

 ---
+# Disclaimer 📄

+🔭 This is an overview, very partial

+🧑‍💻I'm more of a "Developer", not much of an "Operator"

+---
 # What's carvel?